kjhealy/pandoc-templates/README.markdown

   pandoc as its custom processor.
 Go to Marked > Preferences > Behavior.
 Then specify the file Path to Pandoc like this (e.g.):
-  `/usr/bin/pandoc` and the various switches and arguments to pandoc in the 'Args' field below it, like this:
+  `/usr/bin/pandoc` and the various switches and arguments to pandoc in the 'Args' field below it, like this (but all on one line):

     ```
     -r markdown+simple_tables+table_captions+yaml_metadata_block -w html
     -s -S --template=/Users/kjhealy/.pandoc/templates/html.template
-    --filter pandoc-citeproc
+    --filter pandoc-crossref --filter pandoc-citeproc --filter pandoc-citeproc-preamble
     --bibliography=/Users/kjhealy/Documents/bibs/socbib-pandoc.bib
     ```

     Then check the box telling Marked to use this by default.
+Note that you may have to specify the path to any pandoc filters you use.
 - The CSS files can be added in Marked > Style > Custom CSS.
 Marked can then use them to format the HTML output.
 - In R, knitr's `knit()` function will turn `.Rmd` files into `.md`